Charente Maritime, France. Places to visit.

 This area of France, with its plethora of limestone cliffs, has a long tradition of cave dwelling.

-At Meschers there are the Grottes de Regulus, named after the ship, measuring 55 metres long and carrying 700 men, which was fired by Captain Jacques Regneau during the night of April 7 1814, when, failing to hold out against the British, he saved her from falling into foreign hands.
+At Meschers there are the Grottes de Regulus, named after a ship.
+Measuring 55 metres long and carrying 700 men, the ship was fired by Captain Jacques Regneau during the night of April 7 1814, when, failing to hold out against the British, he saved her from falling into foreign hands.
 She burned for 3 days and nights.